 In the normal course of business, Entergy is exposed to a number of market risks.
 Market risk is the potential loss that Entergy may incur as a result of changes in the market or fair value of a particular commodity or instrument.
 All financial and commodity-related instruments, including derivatives, are subject to market risk including commodity price risk, equity price, and interest rate risk.
-Entergy uses derivatives primarily to mitigate commodity price risk, particularly power price and fuel price risk.
+Entergy uses derivatives primarily to mitigate commodity price risk associated with the price of fuel.

 The Utility has limited exposure to the effects of market risk because it operates primarily under cost-based rate regulation.
-To the extent approved by their retail regulators, the Utility operating companies use derivative instruments to hedge the exposure to price volatility inherent in their purchased power, fuel, and gas purchased for resale costs, that are recovered from customers.
+To the extent approved by their retail regulators, the Utility operating companies use commodity and financial instruments to hedge the exposure to price volatility inherent in their purchased power, fuel, and gas purchased for resale costs, that are recovered from customers.